East Melbourne COVID-19 Update

 Prior to arrival to the Hospital:

-- Please ensure you have completed a RAT 24hrs prior to your admission.
+- Please ensure you have completed a RAT on the day of your admission.
 Please bring evidence of the negative RAT result (a photo on your mobile phone, which will be dated, if you are able).

 - When you arrive to the Hospital, surgical face masks will be available.
 Please stop at the entrance to put a face mask on to enter the Hospital.